ZakaHaceCosas/FuckingNode/website/tutorial/pro.md

 `commit` will be executed directly, without changing branches whatsoever.

-For your own safety, we will commit ONLY if ALL of the following conditions are TRUE:
+For your own safety, we will commit ONLY IF ALL of the following conditions are TRUE:

 - There were no uncommitted changes _BEFORE_ we touched your projects.
 - There are no changes from upstream that haven't been pulled.
-- You EXPLICITLY allowed committing for that project.
+- You EXPLICITLY allowed committing for that project in the `fknode.yaml` file.

 !!! success "Safety first."
     By default (and as outlined [here](#avoiding-features-you-dont-want)), features you opt-in when cleaning are automatically used on **all** projects, however, for your safety, an exception was made for committing.